 Fresh fruits and veggies don’t just taste good; they’re accessible, affordable and nutritious.
 Mount Nittany Health explains that in season produce is more abundant, therefore cheaper.
 It’s also picked at the peak of ripeness, providing you with more nutrition and flavor.
 If you take it one step further and purchase local produce, you’ll be helping the environment (and your community) as your fruits and vegetables don’t have to be transported to your area.

-Pro tip: On our Keto-Friendly South Beach Diet meal plan, fruit is not suggested due to the higher carb content.
+Pro tip: On the South Beach Diet meal plan, fruit is not suggested due to the higher carb content.
 But that doesn’t mean you have to totally say goodbye to fruit—enjoy berries in moderation on occasion, which are rich in antioxidants and have a lower carb content than many other fruits.

 So, how do you know what’s in season when your grocery store carries every type of fruit and vegetable all year long?
 How do you know if the produce you’re buying was picked yesterday or a week ago?
 How should you store your seasonal bounty?

 Sometimes it’s easy to spot seasonal produce.
 Your grocery store might have a section that says, “in season now” or “locally grown.”
 Or, perhaps you’re lucky enough to have a farmer’s market in your town where proceeds directly support area farmers.
 If not, the United States Department of Agriculture (USDA) has a terrific seasonal produce guide.
-We’ve rounded up some of our favorite keto-friendly standouts (plus nutritional facts and storage tips) to help you select, store and enjoy seasonal fall and winter produce.
+We’ve rounded up some of our favorite low-carb standouts (plus nutritional facts and storage tips) to help you select, store and enjoy seasonal fall and winter produce.

 Net Carbs: 2.94 grams